 IRD language support: The operator(s)/regulator(s) in charge for specifying the functionality of the IRD for a specific network and ensuring that the minimum requirements are met, may exclude some of the mandatory country and language codes listed in NorDig.
 Therefore, in some NorDig networks and some NorDig IRDs intended only for a specific network, might not support all country and Language codes defined in NorDig.

-‘nar’/”narrative”: NorDig has defined the language code ‘nar’ as “narrative”, that may be used for supplementary audio streams (Audio Description etc).
+Example: ‘nar’/”narrative”: NorDig has defined the language code ‘nar’ as “narrative”, that may be used for supplementary audio streams (Audio Description etc).
 This is mainly used in ISO 639-2 descriptor to prevent some older legacy IRDs selecting wrong audio stream/PID compared to IRD’s user preference settings (especially for legacy IRDs which have difficulties in differentiate the audio type between normal, descriptive audio or spoken subtitling and when services has two audio with the same language; one for normal audio and one for supplementary/AD audio).
 A guide for the supplementary audio streams (when a network consists of many different legacy IRDs) is to set language in ISO639 descriptor to ‘nar’ as “narrative” but in Supplementary audio descriptor for same audio stream/PID set language code to language of the service.
 (See more in audio section).

 Example: A Swedish TV service (targeting Swedish spoken viewers) which broadcast a mix of foreign/non-Swedish spoken program content and Swedish spoken program content in it schedule and so that the spoken language inside an audio stream/PID changes over time depending program content.
 During foreign/non-Swedish spoken program content, the broadcaster keeps the content’s original audio language (no dubbing) and for those program events inserts translation to Swedish via subtitling.
 But for the broadcaster’s own produced content, shorter interstitiales/promos between program events, commercial ads etc. are normally in Swedish spoken audio language.
 For such an example, even if the foreign/non-Swedish spoken program is broadcasted the big majority of time, the language code for the audio should be set to Swedish.